 This meter shows the charge level of the batteries in the machine.
-This gauge is designed to read properly while the machine is in use and therefore will vary during usage of the machine.
+This gauge is designed to read properly while the machine is in use, and therefore will vary both up and down during usage of the machine.

 To access this from screen 1 press the green page button twice.